build-on-aws/content/posts/amazon-bedrock-apprunner-chatterdox-webapp/index.md

 2. Adding it as a context along with the prompt, and,
 3. Invoking the LLM

 Once the core functionality was ready, we were able to expose it as a user-facing web app on App Runner.
 This approach works quite well for single page content or small documents.
-If you try to pass in a lot of content with the prompt you will likely run into token limit constraints.
-One of the ways is to use other chains such as [MapReduceDocuments](https://pkg.go.dev/github.com/tmc/langchaingo/chains#MapReduceDocuments), [MapRerankDocuments](https://pkg.go.dev/github.com/tmc/langchaingo/chains#MapRerankDocuments) etc. Other approach includes using RAG, which might be covered in a different blog.
+If you try to pass in a lot of content with the prompt, you will likely run into token limit constraints.
+To mitigate this, you can use other chains such as [MapReduceDocuments](https://pkg.go.dev/github.com/tmc/langchaingo/chains#MapReduceDocuments), [MapRerankDocuments](https://pkg.go.dev/github.com/tmc/langchaingo/chains#MapRerankDocuments) etc. Other approach includes using RAG, which might be covered in a different blog.

 Until then, Happy Building!